Active Directory Security Best Practices

 - Tightly restrict membership in Domain Admins and other privileged groups in accordance with the principle of least privilege.

 - Train admins to use their administrative accounts only when absolutely necessary to reduce the risk of credential theft.

 - Ideally, implement a privileged account management (PAM) solution.
-If that is not possible, keep only the default domain admin in the Domain Admin group and place other accounts in that group only temporarily, until they have completed their work.
+If that is not possible, keep only the default account in the groups like Domain Admins and place other accounts in that group only temporarily, until they have completed their work.

 Active Directory is a busy place.
 To spot attacks, it’s essential to know what to look for in all the event data.
 Here are the top five things to monitor:

 Be on the lookout for unusual modifications to an AD user account.
 Consider investing in a tool that can help you answer the following questions: